prasadpatil99/Wonders-of-World-Image-Classification/README.md

 ## Transfer Learning
-Transfer Learning is a process where already pretrained model on one task is repurposed for a second similar/related task.<br> It gives features like saving training time, better performance without needing lot of data.
-Weights of pretrained model are already trained well so it can cut short time and computational cost.
+Transfer Learning is a process where already pretrained model on one task is repurposed for a second similar/related task.<br> It gives features like *saving training time, better performance without needing lot of data*.
+Weights of pretrained model are already trained well so it can cut short time and computational cost. <br>
 [Here](https://www.it4nextgen.com/keras-image-classification-models/) is list of best pretrained models for transfer learning. <br>
 ## Data Preview
 1 | 2 | 3 |